solkaz/atom-es6-javascript/README.md

-# turbo-javascript
+# es6-javascript
-A collection of commands and ES6-ready snippets for optimizing Javascript development productivity.
+A collection of commands and ES6 focused snippets for optimizing modern Javascript development productivity.

+*Note: this is a fork of [turbo-javascript](extrabacon/atom-turbo-javascript) that uses arrow functions by default and adds a few more snippets for chai and classes for convenience.*

 ## Commands